smorampudi-nisum-com/Weekly-Assignment/README.md

 		name1.setID(prompt("please enter a name to update your previous name")); alert("your updated name is" +" " + name1.getID());

 		They do not store the actual value.
 Closures get more interesting when the value of the outer function’s variable 			changes before the closure is called.

+# Weekly-Assignment Day @2 Prototypes in JS
+Every JavaScript object has a prototype.
+The prototype is also an object.All JavaScript objects inherit their properties and methods from their prototype.

+  The above files contains a POC on prototypes concept in JS and a detailed document on prototypes, how many types of proytotyes how they are used.